hombredequeso/hombredequeso.github.com/_posts/2017-10-12-nuget-appveyor-github.md

 ---
 layout: post
-title: Setting Up A Continuous Delivery Pipeline For A Nuget Package Using Appveyor
+title: Continuous Delivery For A Nuget Package Using Appveyor
 date: "2017-10-12"
 ---